datum360/Datum360-API-User-Guides/Matthew/CLS360/Template/GET Essential Attributes.md

     * EQUIPMENT_MODEL
     * DOCUMENT

 * **version** (query) The version of the Class Library/Domain to use.
-Must be a number, defaults to the latest available version if not provided
+Must be a number, defaults to the latest available version if not provided.

 ## Example Request
 ```